-Showing News articles tagged with Engineering Management & Innovation (Gordon Institute)
+Showing News articles tagged with Engineering Management, Innovation, and Entrepreneurship (Gordon Institute)

 - The School of Engineering attracted 4,348 undergraduate applications, up from 4,062 last year.

 - Students in the M.S. program in Innovation & Management pitched inventive and high-tech ventures during culmination of fall Innovation Sprints.

 - In Summer at Tufts programs, experience college learning in engineering disciplines and get a sense of campus life at Tufts.
 Applications are now open for Summer 2019 enrollment.

 - Prospective students interested in learning more about engineering graduate programs at Tufts are invited to join Dean of Graduate Education Karen Panetta for an information session and meet and greet on Thursday, December 13 from 6:00-7:00 pm.

 - VASERA Male Contraceptives, a start-up run by Tufts engineering alumni (one of whom currently studies at Tufts Gordon Institute), won the top honor from an expert panel at the sixth annual Beantown Throwdown competition, hosted by the MIT Enterprise Forum.